TO DONATE TOWARDS DISASTER AND WILDFIRE RELIEF, CLICK HERE.

 Long-Term Wildfire Relief

-Following the unprecedented devastation of the wildfires of 2018, the California Fire Foundation saw the need to provide ongoing, long-term support to the communities affected by disaster.
+Following the unprecedented devastation of many catastrophic wildfires in recent years, the California Fire Foundation saw the need to provide ongoing, long-term support to the communities affected by disaster.
 While an immediate influx of funding may flood into communities in the days and weeks following the disaster, the recovery efforts take years to be completed.

 In order to give continued support for the California communities that have been affected by wildfire over the last several years, the California Fire Foundation has created a grant program for the organizations that are working on the ground in impacted areas.
 By working closely with these organizations to assess ongoing need and effective funding strategies, the Foundation is providing a continued line of support to the Californians who are still living with the impacts of devastating wildfires.